OpenBMB/MiniCPM-V/README_en.md

 #### 📌 Pinned

 * [2024.08.15] We now also support multi-image SFT.
-For more details, please refer to the [document](https://github.com/OpenBMB/MiniCPM-V/tree/main/finetune) file.
+For more details, please refer to the [document](https://github.com/OpenBMB/MiniCPM-V/tree/main/finetune).
 * [2024.08.14] MiniCPM-V 2.6 now also supports [fine-tuning](https://github.com/modelscope/ms-swift/issues/1613) with the SWIFT framework!
 * [2024.08.10] 🚀🚀🚀 MiniCPM-Llama3-V 2.5 is now fully supported by [official](https://github.com/ggerganov/llama.cpp) llama.cpp!
 GGUF models of various sizes are available [here](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5-gguf).
 Please note that MiniCPM-V 2.6 still needs to use [our fork](https://github.com/OpenBMB/llama.cpp/blob/minicpmv-main/examples/llava/README-minicpmv2.6.md).
 * [2024.08.06] 🔥🔥🔥 We open-source MiniCPM-V 2.6, which outperforms GPT-4V on single image, multi-image and video understanding.
 It advances popular features of MiniCPM-Llama3-V 2.5, and can support real-time video understanding on iPad.
 Try it now!